 - Toilet paper and paper towels

-On the other hand, deep office cleaning is a more comprehensive process that involves removing both dirt and debris as well as harmful contaminants such as mold and bacteria.
+On the other hand, deep cleaning is a more comprehensive process that involves removing both dirt and debris as well as harmful contaminants such as mold and bacteria.

 Firstly, one key difference between regular cleaning and deep cleaning is how much time each takes.
 Regular cleaning can be completed in a matter of hours, while deep cleaning may require a full day or more.
 Secondly, deep cleaning typically includes the use of special equipment such as steamers, shampooers and scrubbers to remove even the most stubborn debris.